Muthanarabab3h/different-ctf-writeup-tryhackme/README.md

 4. getting iniitial access
 	so there's no point of getting into that wordpress. so i wanted to know where to find that backup so i ran ffuf to enumerate subdomains
-	( ffuf -u adana.thm -w /usr/share/wordlists/seclists/Discovery/DNS/subdomains-top1million-110000.txt -H "Host: FUZZ.adana.thm" ) and this did reveal a couple of subdomains but one of them is the backup indeed so i thought maybe i can upload a reverse shell through ftp and then run it from the browser and that's what i did but there's one thing left to do and it's to make the shell executable by running "chmod 777 shell.php" inside the ftp now i opened my listener "nc -lnvp <port>" and visited that website "<the subdomain you found>/adana.thm/shell.php" and i did get a reverse shell
+	( ffuf -u adana.thm -w /usr/share/wordlists/seclists/Discovery/DNS/subdomains-top1million-110000.txt -H "Host: FUZZ.adana.thm" ) and this did reveal a couple of subdomains but one of them is the backup indeed. there's also another way to find the subdomain by lookin in " wp-post " so i thought maybe i can upload a reverse shell through ftp and then run it from the browser and that's what i did but there's one thing left to do and it's to make the shell executable by running "chmod 777 shell.php" inside the ftp now i opened my listener "nc -lnvp <port>" and visited that website "<the subdomain you found>/adana.thm/shell.php" and i did get a reverse shell

 5. escalating from www-data